itu-itis22-cetinkayah20/go-fiber-api/README.md

 - **Example requests and responses** for all scenarios
 - **Simulation parameters** for error testing (simulate=404, simulate=500, etc.)

-The documentation serves as the **single source of truth** for both API behavior and automated test generation.
+The Swagger UI serves as the **primary documentation interface** for developers, while the OpenAPI schema serves as the **single source of truth** for automated test generation.

 ## Development

 ### Adding New Endpoints

-1. Define the model in `models/user.go`
+1. Define the model in `models/user.go` with Swagger annotations
-2. Create handler functions in `controllers/`
+2. Create handler functions in `controllers/` with comprehensive Swagger comments
 3. Add routes in `routes/routes.go`
+4. Generate updated Swagger docs with `swag init`
-4. Update the OpenAPI schema in `schemas/api-schema.yaml`
+5. Update the OpenAPI schema in `schemas/api-schema.yaml` for testing
-5. Add test hooks in `tests/dredd-hooks.js`
+6. Add test hooks in `tests/dredd-hooks.js`

 ### Database Migrations